Cecil Torr

-Cecil Torr (11 October 1857, Mitcham, London – 17 December 1928) was a British antiquarian and author.
+Cecil Torr (11 October 1857, Mitcham, London – 17 December 1928) was a British antiquarian, barrister, and author.

 Early life

+Torr was the son of John Smale Torr, a solicitor and Director of the Solicitors' and General Life Assurance Society, by his second wife Augusta Elizabeth King.
+He had a half-sister, Martha, and half-brother, Henry, both born to his father's first wife (and cousin), Maria, who had died after childbirth.

-Torr was the son of a solicitor and was educated at Harrow School.
-Cecil Torr matriculated on 7 June 1876 at Trinity College, Cambridge, graduating there B.A.
+Cecil was educated at Harrow School, and later matriculated from Trinity College, Cambridge on 7 June 1876, graduating there B.A.
 1880 and M.A.
 1883.
-He had a brother who was also educated at Harrow; in Small Talk at Wreyland Torr remarks on his brother's prodigious memory and that he had died 25 years earlier.

-He was admitted in 1879 at the Inner Temple and was called to the Bar in 1882.
+He was admitted in 1879 at the Inner Temple and was called to the Bar on 12 June 1882.

 Works

-Torr inherited the family property of the Wreyland estate in Lustleigh, Dartmoor and took up a life of a country squire.
-He also travelled widely including to Moscow, Damascus, Granada and Sparta.
+Torr inherited the family property of the Wreyland estate in Lustleigh, Dartmoor where his grandfather had lived and Torr often stayed at as a child, and took up a life of a country squire.
 The estate included Yonder Wreyland, where he lived, as well as the Hall House, Souther Wreyland, Bow Cottage, Barn House and a number of further buildings and grounds.

+Torr travelled widely, including to Moscow, Damascus, Granada and Sparta, and collected over twenty artefacts now on display at The British Museum.

 He was a councillor for the Newton Abbot Rural District Council.

-He is noted for writing Small Talk at Wreyland (3 vols., 1918–1923); the first volume was an unexpected commercial success.
+He is noted for writing Small Talk at Wreyland (3 vols., 1918–1923); the first volume was originally published privately for himself and friends, but was an unexpected commercial success.
 His 1894 book Ancient Ships deals with the structure of ships that sailed the Mediterranean in 1000 B.C. – 1000 A.D.

 In 1905, Torr revived the tradition of Lustleigh May Day in the village, which continues to be held annually, with maypole dancing, morris dancing, and the attractions of a traditional English fete.
 He also donated a maypole to the nearby town of Bovey Tracey for their use.